HillaryOnyango/Nyumba/README.md

 ## 📍 Context

-"Nyumba" means "house" in Swahili.
+"Nyumba" is a Swahili word for"house".
 This project aims to empower better real estate decision-making in Kenya through data-driven insights.